geudde/attic-chest/pages/02.season-1/06.meeting-06/04.vagaries/docs.md

 Therefore, it follows, that there must be Plays.
 &emsp;Now my dear Sir (but mind it’s entre nous)
 I’ve hit on something that I think will do,
-What say you Sir, ‘twould sure be no disgrace
+What say you Sir, ’twould sure be no disgrace
 To make of Helicon, a Wat’ring place;
 Oh what attraction for the Stilish Belles
 To sip the waters of Parnassian Wells!